efren-palacios/duellinks/_posts/deck-types/guides/2017-10-28-the-cyber-angels-guide-by-negative1.md

 ##### **Double Dakini**
 Performing a double Dakini is the act of summoning two Dakini in a single turn.
 Nothing short of a full board of can really stand up to this combo, but even that will result in your opponent using almost all of their resources.
 There are multiple hands that are capable of accomplishing this task, but I will be going over how to do so with a subset of those hands.

 Hand: 1 MAAR, 1 Petit, and any combination containing 2 of the following 3:

 -Benten

 -Dakini

 -Any of your other ritual spells

-Summon Petit.
+1. Summon Petit.

-Search for the third piece listed above that you don’t have. (ex.
+2. Search for the third piece listed above that you don’t have. (ex.
 You have Dakini and Benten, so you search MAR to cover your non-specific ritual spell).

-Use your nonspecific ritual spell to summon Dakini, tributing Benten and Petit.
+3. Use your nonspecific ritual spell to summon Dakini, tributing Benten and Petit.
 Activate Dakini’s effect and Benten’s effect.

-Search for another Dakini.
+4. Search for another Dakini.

-Activate MAAR and use the Petit and Benten in your grave to summon Dakini.
+5. Activate MAAR and use the Petit and Benten in your grave to summon Dakini.

-**{Curse of Anubis}** - Special thanks to **Snowstar** for his input and theory on this section.
+##### **{Curse of Anubis}** - Special thanks to **Snowstar** for his input and theory on this section.

 {Curse of Anubis} opens up multiple combos and strategies that are currently underutilized.

-{Curse of Anubis} let’s you switch all your opponent’s effect monsters to defense and reduce their defense to 0.
+* Curse of Anubis let’s you switch all your opponent’s effect monsters to defense and reduce their defense to 0.
 If your opponent has a field of 0 defense monsters, you can rack up damage with Dakini’s piercing effect.
 Benten’s effect also deals damage equal to the **original defense** of the monsters she destroys, so consider it extra damage.
-Switching your opponent’s monsters to defense also has the added bonus of non-committal attacking.
+* Switching your opponent’s monsters to defense also has the added bonus of non-committal attacking.
 If your opponent activates a mirror wall, then you take damage but your monsters will remain on the field.
-If your opponent activates WOD, curse of anubis changes all of your monsters to defense, neutralizing WOD’s effect.
+* If your opponent activates WOD, Curse of Anubis changes all of your monsters to defense, neutralizing WOD’s effect.

-**Unstoppable Fodder Theft**
+##### **Unstoppable Fodder Theft**

 A tactic that is sometimes used to enable a ritual summon is to summon a searcher, use their effect to search out a combo piece, then use econ to tribute your lower level monster for their higher level monster and use their monster to ritual summon.
 The key to this combo is to activate your cards in the correct order.
 Consider this example in the CA mirror:

 Opponent’s field: 1 Dakini, 1 Benten, 1 set econ

 Hand: 1 Petit, 1 Dakini, 1 MAR, 1 econ

-Summon Petit and search for Idaten.
+1. Summon Petit and search for Idaten.

-Activate MAR.
+2. Activate MAR.

-Chain econ to MAR.
+3. Chain econ to MAR.

-Use tribute take to get control of your opponent’s Dakini.
+4. Use tribute take to get control of your opponent’s Dakini.

-Use their Dakini as a tribute to summon your Dakini.
+5. Use their Dakini as a tribute to summon your Dakini.

 The defining factor in this combo is that you can chain econ take to a ritual spell, and since chains resolve on a last in first out basis, you gain control of their Dakini just in time for you to use it as tribute fodder.
 In this instance, **your opponent cannot stop your econ take with their econ because the only monster you controlled was tributed to activate your econ**.
 If you activate econ take before you activate MAR, your opponent can chain econ to your MAR activation, tribute taking back their Dakini, and preventing the summoning altogether.